exosphere-project/exosphere/README.md

 ## OpenStack and CORS

-In order to use Exosphere, OpenStack services must be configured to allow cross-origin requests.
+In order to use Exosphere in a browser (as opposed to Electron), OpenStack services must be configured to allow cross-origin requests.
 This is because Exosphere is served from a different domain than the OpenStack APIs.

 (todo describe security implications)